NatVanG/PBI-InspectorV2/README.md

 So we've DevOps, MLOps and DataOps... but why not VisOps?
 How can we ensure that business intelligence charts and other visuals within report pages are published in a consistent, performance optimised and accessible state?
 For example, are local report settings set in a consistent manner for a consistent user experience?
 Are visuals deviating from the specified theme by, say, using custom colours?
 Are visuals kept lean so they render quickly?
 Are charts axes titles displayed? etc.

 With Microsoft Power BI, visuals are placed on a canvas and formatted as desired, images may be included and theme files referenced.
 Testing the consistency of the visuals output has thus far typically been a manual process.
-The [Power BI file format (.pbip) was introduced](https://powerbi.microsoft.com/en-us/blog/deep-dive-into-power-bi-desktop-developer-mode-preview/) then recently [enhanced](https://learn.microsoft.com/en-gb/power-bi/developer/projects/projects-report) to enable pro developer application lifecycle management and source control.
-PBI Inspector provides the ability to define fully configurable testing rules powered by Greg Dennis's Json Logic .NET implementation, see https://json-everything.net/json-logic.
+The [Power BI Project file format (.pbip) was introduced](https://powerbi.microsoft.com/en-us/blog/deep-dive-into-power-bi-desktop-developer-mode-preview/) then more recently [enhanced](https://learn.microsoft.com/en-gb/power-bi/developer/projects/projects-report) to enable pro developer application lifecycle management and source control also known as CI/CD.
+PBI Inspector V2 contributes to CI/CD for Power BI reports by providing the ability to define fully configurable testing rules written in json.
+PBI Inspector V2 is powered by Greg Dennis's Json Logic .NET implementation, see https://json-everything.net/json-logic.

 ## <a id="releases"></a>Releases